Country Report for the United Arab Emirates

 The United Arab Emirates’ commitment to prohibiting corporal punishment

 The United Arab Emirates expressed its commitment to prohibiting corporal punishment in all settings in accepting clearly recommendations to do so made during the Universal Periodic Review in 2018.
 It became a Pathfinder country with the Global Partnership to End Violence Against Children earlier in 2018.

 Summary of necessary legal reform to achieve full prohibition

 Prohibition is still to be achieved in the home, alternative care settings, day care and as a sentence for crime; prohibition in penal institutions requires confirmation.

-Article 53 of the Penal Code 1987, confirmed by a 2010 Federal Supreme Court ruling, provides for the “right” of parents to “chastise” their children.
-This is reiterated in article 2.2 of the Law no. 3/2016 on the Rights of the Child.
+Article 2.2 of the Law no. 3/2016 on the Rights of the Child recognises a “right” of parents to “discipline” their child.
 Legal provisions against assault and violence are not interpreted as prohibiting corporal punishment.
 The near universal acceptance of corporal punishment in childrearing necessitates clarity in law that no degree or kind of such punishment is acceptable or lawful.
 All legal defences for the use of corporal punishment should be repealed, and prohibition enacted of all corporal punishment, however light and whoever the perpetrator.